 - Important, urgent conditions to diagnose are:

-- Cord compression and cauda equina syndrome (CES); the bladder innervation is easily damaged and prompt referral/treatment can save bladder function.
+- Cord compression and cauda equina syndrome (CES); the bladder innervation is easily damaged and prompt referral/treatment can save bladder and lower limb function.

 - TSCS - although usually less acute, this again needs early referral.